Indecent Exposure – Lewd Conduct in Michigan

 England and Canada allow women to be topless anywhere in public.

 A true, amusing story from Canada.
 A Canadian woman got tired of hearing her neighbor's grandson drive an ATV up and down their quiet street handled the problem in her own unique way.
-Each time the 5 year old boy drove by she went out into her front yard with her breasts bared.
-Apparently, the horrified grandparents quickly pulled the boy inside the house.
+Each time the 5 year old boy drove by she went out into her front yard with bared breasts.
+Apparently, the horrified grandparents of the boy quickly pulled him inside the house.

 The United States of America was founded in the name of Life, Liberty, and the Pursuit of Happiness, and while the Constitution provided for freedom of speech, freedom of assembly, and freedom of the press, it did not include freedom from clothing.